Roman Republic

 It is clear from these later testimonies that Mesalim’s authority as hegemon extended to Umma, and that his role in the establishment of the boundary between Lagash and Umma was long-remembered, at least at Lagash.

-Mesalim’s Hegemony at Adab
+Mesalim’s Hegemony over Adab

 Two inscriptions of Mesalim, King of Kish, from the Esar Temple at Adab, both now in the now in the